luser-dr00g/pcomb/README.md

 As an illustration of the power of the combinator approach, the task of creating a string-based DSL for formatted input and output can be modelled as a parsing exercise.
-The IO module -- `pc11io.h` and `pc11io.c` -- contain an implementation of a subset of `printf()` and `scanf()` named `pprintf()` and `pscanf()`.
+The IO module -- `pc11io.h` and `pc11io.c` -- contains an implementation of a subset of `printf()` and `scanf()` named `pprintf()` and `pscanf()`.

 And for now, this is the outermost layer of the library.
+The IO module provides the name `END_IO_SYMBOLS` for the next layer to create more unique symbol codes.

 ## Test module